filecoin-project/specs/network-protocols.md

     // that will be used to facilitate payments PayChActor Address

+    // Payer is the address of the owner of the payment channel Payer address.Address

     // Channel is the ID of the specific channel the client will
     // use to pay the miner.
 It must already have sufficient funds locked up Channel ChannelID